Notification requirement for shigellosis

 Public health significance and occurrence of shigellosis

-Two-thirds of the cases and most of the deaths worldwide are in children aged less than 10 years.
-The disease is rare in infants under 6 months of age because breastfeeding is protective.
+Worldwide, two-thirds of the cases and most of the deaths are in children aged less than 10 years.
+The disease is rare in infants under six months of age because breastfeeding is protective.

 Reservoir for Shigella